ihavalyova/DiAtomic/doc/Diatomic.md

 # **DiAtomic** module: what is it used for?
 The Python library **```DiAtomic```** allows various calculations for diatomic molecules to be performed.
 It supports single and coupled channels computations of bound rovibrational levels, intensity calculations, fitting to the experimental data.
+The diatomic package makes extensive use of ```NumPy``` arrays, vectorization and utility functions.
 <!-- It also provides some usefull plotting options, for example, if we have a set of files for electronic potentials represented by points (abinitio, RKR and etc.) and want to see how they look then:
 <!-- ```python
 p = Plotting()